More Information on Our Groups: DBT, EMDR, KAP, Asexual and more

 - Click here for Availability & Next Steps to Book

-Sophie Desnoyers, MHC-LP (she, her, hers) , Psychotherapist
+Sophie Desnoyers, LMHC (she, her) Psychotherapist

 Sophie is a mental health counselor who sees each clients potential for growth within a safe and honest therapeutic space.
 She appreciates the risk clients take when sharing their struggles and stories.
 In honoring that risk, Sophie reminds clients every step of the way of their power.
 Pain, distress and discomfort can inform us about the ways we see, move through, and live in the world.
 Sophie encourages clients to explore these pain points and move forward with a new perspective: more in alignment with their values and goals.